Little Social Media

-To keep prospective and current customers updated on my photography throughout the year, rather than working extensive social media channels, my primary marketing tool is with my email newsletter.
+To keep prospective and current customers updated on my photography, my primary marketing tool is my email newsletter.

 Over the years, I have found an email newsletter to be the most effective avenue in which to provide my photography to those interested.
-Having tried a few different platforms, I ultimated settled on sending all newsletters using Constant Contact.
+Having tried different platforms, I’ve settled on using Constant Contact.

 Every two months

-Reading many articles about email marketing, some suggest an email frequency of once per week is acceptable and encouraged.
-Personally, I find this distracting, and as such, do not want my readers to have this same distraction.
+Some email marketing articles suggest an email frequency of once per week.
+Personally, I find this frequency distracting.
 Weekly is simply too often, at least for me.

-After testing a few different schedules, I’ve locked on to every-other-month.
+After testing different schedules, I’ve locked on to every-other-month.
 (February, April, June, August, October, December).
-This calendar is not distracting to those who receive it, far enough apart to have new photography to offer, and yet not too infrequent to be forgotten.
+This schedule is not too often to be distracting.
+The newsletters are also far enough apart to offer new photography.

 Visually Attractive – Photography displayed